discretize/discretize-guides/builds/mesmer/heal-chronomancer/index.md

 Note that this build variant is optimized for 150 agony resistance and providing yourself with permanent <Boon name="Regeneration"/> in order to achieve 100% boon duration (utilising the additional 250  concentration of <Trait name="Chaotic Persistence"/>).

 <Item id="100388"/> is incredibly strong in fractals, thanks to the <Boon name="Resistance"/> and condition cleanse it applies.
 Otherwise <Item id="99965"/> adds some <Effect name="Barrier"/> to the toolkit and has great synergy with <Skill name="Mantra of Recovery"/> and the corresponding traits.
-Alternatively if you feel like your party needs more healing take <Item id="100031"/>.
+Alternatively, if you feel like your party needs more healing take <Item id="100031"/>.
 See below for recommended relic usage.

 If you want to use one gear setup for other types of instanced content we reccomend using the [Raid/Strike](https://snowcrows.com/builds/mesmer/chronomancer/heal-boon-chronomancer) setup, due to not having the extra attributes from <Item id="79722" text="Fractal Potions"/> outside of Fractals.